riojosdev/100-days-of-code/log.md

 Made a power up for the game.
 But I came to an error, which I had no clue on how to solve.
 It's to strictly mark a variable as number.

 **Link(s) to work**: [Disliker The Game](https://withdislike.now.sh/)

+### Day 25: May 26, 2020

+**Today's Progress**: Adding more functionalities to the game

+**Thoughts:** Added a power up to the game.
+I'm coding really slow.
+I'm not experimenting enough.
+I do very little each day.
+I need to step it up.
+Today I added a ability which you can buy with your earnings and it gets called at regular intervals.
+Learned a lot about `setIntervals()`.

+**Link(s) to work**: [Disliker The Game](https://withdislike.now.sh/)